 Back to top

-Mayzent® was approved by the FDA for relapsing forms of MS which includeactive secondary progressive MS. This means people who have experienced progression of their MS, but continue to have relapses or new MRI activity.
+Mayzent® was approved by the FDA for relapsing forms of MS including active secondary progressive MS. This means people with early secondary progressive disease who continue to have inflammatory demyelination (new lesions on MRI) and clinical relapses.

-Mavenclad® was approved by the FDA for relapsing forms of MS which includeactive secondary progressive MS. This means people who have experienced progression of their MS, but continue to have relapses or new MRI activity.
+Mavenclad® was approved by the FDA for relapsing forms of MS including active secondary progressive MS. This means people with early secondary progressive disease who continue to have inflammatory demyelination (new lesions on MRI) and clinical relapses.

 Novantrone is another medication approved for secondary progressive MS, however, due to significant risks, including severe heart problems and leukemia, it is rarely used today.

-I was just diagnosed with MS and my doctor says that my course is secondary-progressive MS. If I never had relapsing-remitting MS, how could I have SPMS now?
+I was just diagnosed with MS and my healthcare provider says that my course is secondary-progressive MS. If I never had relapsing-remitting MS, how could I have SPMS now?